TalesOfArboria/NucleusFramework/README.md

 NucleusFramework for Spigot 1.8
 ==================

 A plugin framework and rapid development library for Bukkit/Spigot.
+Developed concurrently with the Tales of Arboria server allowing the framework to solve real world development and administrative problems.
 Currently under development, expect breaking changes.

-_"Coders like versatility.
+_Coders like versatility.
 Server operators like stability.
-Users like usability.
-I like balance."_
+Users like usability._

 ## Goals
  * Provide a centralized framework for common plugin utilities and services.